hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    document authors.
 All rights reserved.

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.
    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.

-Hardaker                 Expires August 25, 2021                [Page 1]
+Hardaker                  Expires 23 April 2022                 [Page 1]

-Internet-Draft     Intentionally Temporarily Insecure      February 2021
+Internet-Draft     Intentionally Temporarily Insecure       October 2021

 Table of Contents

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 2
      1.1.
 Requirements notation . . . . . . . . . . . . . . . . . .
 3
-   2. Transitioning temporarily through insecurity  . . . . . . . .
+   2. Temporary transition mechanisms . . . . . . . . . . . . . . .
 3
+     2.1.
+Transitioning temporarily through insecurity  . . . . . .
+3
+     2.2.
+Transitioning using two DNS servers . . . . . . . . . . .
+4
    3. Operational considerations  . . . . . . . . . . . . . . . . .
-4
+5
    4. Security considerations . . . . . . . . . . . . . . . . . . .
-4
+5
    5. References  . . . . . . . . . . . . . . . . . . . . . . . . .
-5
+6
      5.1.
 Normative References  . . . . . . . . . . . . . . . . . .
-5
+6
      5.2.
 Informative References  . . . . . . . . . . . . . . . . .
-6
+7
    Appendix A.  Acknowledgments  . . . . . . . . . . . . . . . . . .
-6
+7
    Appendix B.  Github Version of this document  . . . . . . . . . .
-6
+8
    Author's Address  . . . . . . . . . . . . . . . . . . . . . . . .
-6
+8

 1. Introduction